-Sodium nitrite, which is used in the modern day curing process, gives corned beef its characteristic tang, as well as preserves the color of the meat as it cures and as it cooks.
+Sodium nitrite is used instead of rock salt in the modern day curing process.
+This sodium nitrate gives corned beef its characteristic flavor, and it also preserves the pink color of the meat as it cures and as it cooks.

 If you’re heading out to get your first corned beef brisket, you will be met with a big decision: Flat Cut or Point Cut?

 CHOOSE THE FLAT!

 The flat cut of the brisket is more lean and more uniform in shape and size, leading to a corned beef dinner that is not overly fatty, and a cut of meat that will slice up nice and even for serving.

 The point cut of the brisket may be more tender, but it yields much less meat for serving, because it’s 50% fat.
 The point is a good cut if you want to smoke some brisket (the fat keeps it juicy during a long smoking time), but not if you’re going to boil it.
 (Unless, of course, you like your veggies coated in a layer of beef fat.
 But that decision is up to you.)

 Aside from the cut of meat, the quality of your corned beef product does matter.
 As we mentioned above, we have come across some corned beef products that haven’t been brined long enough, some that have been brined too much, and others that are way overly salty.

 So, how to do you choose which corned beef product to buy?